AdobeDocs/adobe-io-runtime/src/pages/support/faq.md

 **Which limits are imposed onto actions?**
 All available limits (and the default values) are listed here: [System Settings](../guides/using/system_settings.md).
 Notable limits are the timeout for functions and the maximum payload that can get posted to a function.

+## Allow Listing
+**Does Runtime allow IP Whitelisting to connect to external service?**
+IP allow listing is not allowed.
+We suggest configuring proxy.
+One such example is by using Mutual TLS (mTLS) between I/O Runtime actions and an external service..
+We have an example documented here: [Configuring Proxy](../guides/reference/configuringproxy.md).

 ## Developer Support
 You can use the [Adobe I/O Runtime Forums](https://forums.adobe.com/community/adobe-io/adobe-io-runtime) for developer support related questions.